Man City complete £42m Phillips transfer as Leeds midfielder joins Premier League champions | Goal.com

 Leeds however believe the deal could ultimately grow to be in excess of £50m ($61m), if each clause is met in the contract.

-The deal for Phillips has no bearing on Leeds' simultaneous capture of City youngster Darko Gyabi in a separate move that will see the Elland Road outfit pay £5m ($6m) for the 18-year-old midfielder.
+The deal for Phillips has no bearing on Leeds' simultaneous capture of City youngster Darko Gyabi in a separate move, the Elland Road outfit paying £5m ($6m) for the 18-year-old midfielder.

 What is Phillips' Man City salary and contract length?